openpnp/openpnp/Nozzle-Tip-Changer.md

 ![Four Positions](https://user-images.githubusercontent.com/9963310/118364459-c59d2a00-b598-11eb-95bc-a8f77163e620.png)

 Note that the _First Location_ is approached from Safe Z above it and the last move is returning from _Last Location_ to Safe Z.

+## Nozzle Tip Z Probing

+See the [Nozzle Tip Probing Configuration](https://github.com/openpnp/openpnp/wiki/Contact-Probing-Nozzle#nozzle-tip-probing-configuration) documentation, if you have a ContactProbeNozzle.

 ## Vision Calibration